bunardsheng/poker-bankroll-tracker/README.md

 # 🎯 Poker Bankroll Tracker

-A sleek, AI-powered iOS app for tracking poker sessions with a **Cluely-inspired dashboard theme**.
+A sleek, AI-powered iOS app for tracking poker sessions.
 Features a dark command center aesthetic with neon glow effects, making you feel like a sharp, analytical poker pro with a real-time edge.

 ## ✨ Features

-### 🎨 Cluely-Inspired Dashboard
+### 🎨 Aesthetic Dashboard
 - **Dark Command Center Aesthetic**: Sleek, covert design that makes you feel like a sharp, analytical poker pro
 - **Neon Glow Effects**: Teal and electric purple accents with subtle pulse animations
 - **Mono-spaced Fonts**: Clean, technical typography for that professional edge